What Is Account-Based Marketing? Intro and Examples for 2023

 Measuring ABM success

-- Retention rate.
+• Retention rate.
 Sales teams have always used account-based selling as a strategy, but using ABM to engage key decision-makers and influencers upfront will likely result in even stronger client relationships.
-ABM also helps you extend your messaging and offerings to clients more quickly, so you can beat your competition to the mark.
+ABM also helps you extend your messaging and offerings to clients more quickly to beat your competition to the mark.

 Account-based marketing ideas